renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 ### A Busy Weekend for General Chandra

 > Chandra hauled himself up to the soldier standing watch at the fort's gate.
-> "I am General Chandra," he said—and it was by no means certain that the guard would recognize and believe him, covered in bleeding wounds, bandages and splints as he was, out of uniform, and far from his home.
+> "I am General Chandra," he said — and it was by no means certain that the guard would recognize and believe him, covered in bleeding wounds, bandages and splints as he was, out of uniform, and far from his home.
 > "I and my companions liberated a slave-camp three *demarc* over the border; they are encamped five *demarc* southeast from here, on the other side of the river, waiting for help to ferry the slaves across.
 > You are to organize a patrol, secure boats, and see them safely here."
 >